The Risk of Not Innovating

 MAY 10, 2016

-In recent years I’ve become a bit anti-conference. still go to some but I find the formats tired.
+In recent years I’ve become a bit anti-conference.
+I still go to some but I find the formats tired.
 The formula favors big name authors and speakers who sometimes miss the mark.
 The agenda is so jammed you don’t have time to talk to your peers.
-The social events are fun, but a bit… forced.
-So, you may be surprised when I bend over backwards to promote Intrapreneurship Chicago 2016.

 Seven Essentials of an Effective Innovation Project Manager

 JANUARY 23, 2015

 Outsourcing innovation project management might be the most strategic money you spend this year.
 It’s not a new idea but it’s one more companies should consider.
 It sure beats doing nothing.
 See my Seven Essentials for hiring below.